-As Cloud Native Compiler expands its scope to offer more functionality than just
+As Cloud Native Compiler expands its scope to offer more functionality than just offloading compilations, it is time to rebrand the offering to better reflect what it does.
 Starting with release 1.8, we are using the following naming:

 - Optimizer Hub (was Cloud Native Compiler) The name of the overall component that you install on your Kubernetes cluster. - Cloud Native Compiler (was Compiler Service) The feature that performs the compilation on Optimizer Hub. - ReadyNow Orchestrator (was Profile Log Service) The feature that records and serves ReadyNow profiles to JVMs.